-The draft document also includes a Seventh Further Notice of Proposed Rulemaking.
+The document also includes a Seventh Further Notice of Proposed Rulemaking.
 In this portion of the document, the FCC is seeking comments on some implementation issues related to the specifics of the amendments above.
 These are the issues upon which Comment is sought:

 • Propose a new set of licensing rules, including making permanent the freeze on new applications implemented on September 8, 2020 and grandfathering all current public safety licensees;

 • Propose to allow states without a statewide license to obtain such a license;

 • Seek comment on the creation of a voluntary State Band Manager to coordinate and authorize new public safety operations as well as the State Band Manager’s authority and responsibilities; and